ericspod/DicomBrowser/README.md

 ## Running

-DicomBrowser can be run directly as a script from the project's directory:
+DicomBrowser can be run directly as a module from the project's directory:

-    python DicomBrowser/DicomBrowser.py

-or as a module:

     python -m DicomBrowser